herotechcourse/kotlin-lotto-precourse/README.md

 ### 1️⃣ Lotto Purchase

 - [ ] The user can enter the purchase amount
-- [ ] One ticket is issued for every 1,000 KRW
+- [x] One ticket is issued for every 1,000 KRW
-- [ ] If the amount is not divisible by 1,000, throw an exception
+- [x] If the amount is not divisible by 1,000, throw an exception
+- [x] Throw exception if amount is 0 or negative

 ### 2️⃣ Lotto Number Generation

-- [x] Each ticket must contain 6 unique random numbers
+- [ ] Each ticket must contain 6 unique random numbers

+  → Random numbers Generation (Randoms.pickUniqueNumbersInRange)

 - [x] Numbers must be integers between 1 and 45

 - [x] Throw exception if numbers are duplicated or the count is not exactly 6
   → `Lotto` class validation logic implemented and tested